jayperryworks/javascript-101/slides.md

 ### Variable assignment

-Give our declared variable a value
+* Give our declared variable a value
+* This can happen multiple times

 ```javascript
 age = 13;